eventql/eventql/doc/collecting-data/high-volume-timeseries.md

 #### 3. Enable the async_split option

-Another recommended setting for handling high volumes of inserts is enabling the "enable_async_split" option.
+Another recommended setting for handling high volumes of inserts is enabling the `enable_async_split` switch.
 This allows a splitting partition to immediately redirect all inserts to the new targets once it has started the split.

 To apply the async split option to a table, you can use this simple SQL